Last updated on March 20th, 2022 at 08:45 am

 For example, if you were mugged or assaulted while walking down the street, chances are the person who mugged or assaulted you will be long gone.
-The odds of catching and convicting perpetrators in random street crimes are very low, especially if the crime occurred in a lonely or dark road and there are no witnesses.
+The odds of catching and convicting perpetrators in random street crimes are very low, especially if the crime occurred on a lonely or dark road and there are no witnesses.

-However, during the incident you may have suffered some type of injury, whether it is a sprained wrist from defending yourself, bruises from being thrown to the ground or broken bones from being hit.
+However, during the incident, you may have suffered some type of injury, whether it is a sprained wrist injury from defending yourself, bruises from being thrown to the ground or broken bones from being hit.
 Even if you do not suffer any physical injuries, you will almost certainly suffer from ongoing psychological trauma as you relive that dreaded moment over and over again.
 Victims of any type of crime often find it difficult to feel safe again.
 They suffer from panic attacks, stress and anxiety and struggle to continue living their life as they did before.

-If no one has been or convicted of the crime that caused your injuries, it does not mean you should forfeit your right to compensation.
+If no one has been convicted of the crime that caused your injuries, it does not mean you should forfeit your right to compensation.
 The only two conditions that are required for filing a compensation claim for criminal injuries are that a criminal act occurred and your injuries are a direct result of that criminal act.

 Since it is not possible to seek compensation from an identified assailant, the CICA or Criminal Injuries Compensation Authority takes on the responsibility of handling criminal injury claims.
-This government funded organisation makes sure that victims of crime get the justice and compensation that is due to them irrespective of whether or not anybody has been arrested or convicted of the crime.
+This government-funded organisation makes sure that victims of crime get the justice and compensation that is due to them irrespective of whether or not anybody has been arrested or convicted of the crime.